 We found 6 orthopedic surgeons near Bridgeport, WV.

 Dr. William Doukas is a specialist in orthopedics/orthopedic surgery and sports medicine.
-Patient reviews placed Dr. Doukas at an average of 5.0 stars out of 5.
-He is in-network for Medicaid and Medicare insurance.
+He works in Bridgeport, WV.
+Dr. Doukas has a 5.0 out of 5 star average patient rating.
+He accepts Medicare insurance.
 He attended medical school at Uniformed Services University of the Health Sciences, F. Edward Hébert School of Medicine.

 Orthopedic surgeons, sometimes just called orthopedists, are surgical doctors of the musculoskeletal system.
 They work to keep your body active and in motion by treating problems with your bones, joints, tendons and muscles.
 The most frequently treated disorder seen by orthopedic surgeons is osteoarthritis, a common “wear-and-tear” problem where the cartilage that cushions the ends of the bones wears down, causing friction and pain.
 Orthopedic surgeons might also see patients for bone and joint deformities, amputation, infections of the bone and joint, overuse injuries, or nerve compression.